OwlfaceGames/owlface_archive/docs/disable.md

 ![Gif of Disable Enemies To Reveal Enemies](images/disable.gif)

 I remember that it also turned out to be a really hard game.
-I also remeber that one way I was able to make the game in such a short period of time was by using part of the open source Spelunky level generation code plus some platformer asset pack I got off the GameMaker store then just tweak them and thread them together to fit my idea.
+I also remember that one way I was able to make the game in such a short period of time was by using part of the open source Spelunky level generation code plus some platformer asset pack I got off the GameMaker store then just tweak them and thread them together to fit my idea.

 It's pretty rough but considering how quickly it was made I think it's pretty cool.